 And being a caregiver for someone with Alzheimer's or other non-Alzheimer's cognitive decline is a top risk factor for ending up there yourself.
 If you are like me and most of my living-life-to-the-fullest, lifelong learner contemporaries, neither do you want to ever be a lifelong burden on a spouse, friend or family member nor do you really want to be on the other end of that bargain.

 Since about 2017 when he published his first book, "The End of Alzheimer's," Dr. Dale Bredesen and his amazing (and growing) team of collaborators the world over have painstakingly assembled the first-ever brain health community dedicated to the prevention and reversal of cognitive decline.
 The interventions they found most effective—the ReCODE (for reversal) and PreCODE (for prevention) Programs— are designed to fit anyone, whether you’re already showing symptoms or merely hoping to prevent them.

-As a member of the Bredesen ReCODE/PreCODE and Apollo Health family, I invite you to consider this history making (and boundary breaking) crowd sourced sort of adventure.
+I invite you to consider this history-making, crowd-sourced sort of adventure.
+It is being honed, refined even simplified month by month.
 Become an active participant in your cognitive health, or the cognitive health of a loved one.
 By intervening early you have the best chance of success.
 By working together we are re-writing the Alzheimer’s story, one person at a time.

 -M Barr, DAOM, LAc, IFMCP(c)

 "The End of Alzheimer's" Dr. Dale Bredesen Cq Assessment: Check Your Cognitive Quotient.
 (Early Action Is Key To Reversal.)